elatella/deep-prepyto-paper/manuscript.md

 The 3D U-Net architecture is composed of a contracting or analysis path (convolutional layers), and an expanding or synthesis path (deconvolutional layers) (Figure {@fig:unet}).
 `\_did we wrote our own U-Net or do we need to quote someones github for the original framework*`{.green}
+`\_we used CSBDeep for Convoultion blocks Benoit mentioned it in the introdction we can bring it here but github licence is BSD 3-Clause License whihc it means we dont need to reference *`{.green}

 ![**Segmentation Network: U-Net.** Input Size is 32^3 `\_voxels??*`, in each resolution we have two convolution layers followed by batch normalization layer and rectified Linear Units (ReLU) activation function.
 Intermediate sizes are written on top of arrows, number of convolution filters is written bottom of boxes.
 Skip connections show concatenation of the features from contracting path (left side of the network) and expansive path (right side of the network).`\_explain different colors, do they correspond with the different steps? for example: red- max pooling 2x2x2? add figure legend?*`{.green} ](images/unet.png){#fig:unet width="10cm"}

-`\_what do we use as initial encoder weights and backbone*`{.green} During each layer of the analysis path, the convolution filter consisting of a 3x3x3 kernel, with randomly initialized weights, was moved over all the voxels in each subset twice, each time taking their dot product.
+`\_what do we use as initial encoder weights and backbone*`{.green} `\_code checked: keras- The Glorot uniform initializer, also called Xavier uniform initializer.*`{.green} During each layer of the analysis path, the convolution filter consisting of a 3x3x3 kernel, with randomly initialized weights, was moved over all the voxels in each subset twice, each time taking their dot product.
 This kernel extracts and enhances the features in different parts of the image.
 This is followed by a ReLU function, which can be described as